metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 An advanced use case of this flexibility would be a management cluster, that is in charge of multiple workload clusters.
 Where one workload cluster acts as a monitoring or tooling cluster, receives logs and the firewall monitor for the other workload clusters.
 The CWNPs could be defined here, all in a separate namespace.

+#### Cluster API Caveats

+When the cluster is pivoted and reconciles its own firewall, a malfunctioning firewall prevents the cluster from self-healing and requires manual intervention by creating a new firewall.
+This is an inherent problem of the cluster-api approach.
+It can be circumvented by using an extra cluster to manage workload clusters.

+In the current form of this approach firewalls and therefore the firewall egress and ingress rules are managed by the cluster operators that manage the cluster-api resources.
+Hence it will not be possible to gain a fine-grained control over every cluster operator's choices from a central ruleset at the level of metal-stack firewalls.
+In case this control surfaces as a requirement, it would need to be implemented in a firewall external to metal-stack.

 ## Roadmap

 In general this proposal is not thought to be implemented in one batch.
 Instead an incremental approach is required.